williecheong/release_dash/README.md

         - contains any of the words
         - contains all of the words
         - contains none of the words
-    - Untested comparison fields (best to avoid):
+    - Untested comparison operands (best to avoid):
         - matches regular expression
         - does not match regular expression
         - changed before